bingeli1212/nitrile-preview/doc/DOC-diagram.md

-# The foreach-loop
+# The for-loop

-A foreach-loop is provided by Diagram such that a number of commands can be repetitively executed, and each iteration these commands would have been run under a different set of arguments.
+A for-loop is provided by Diagram such that a number of commands can be repetitively executed, and each iteration these commands would have been run under a different set of arguments.
 The basic syntax is

-    foreach (a) [1,2,3,4]:
+    for a:=[1,2,3,4]:
       draw (\a,\a) (0,0)

 In the example, the 'draw' command will be executed exactly four